CS PROFESSIONAL PROGRAMME – SACMDD

 iv.
 The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999 and Securities And Exchange Board Of India (Share Based Employee Benefits) Regulations, 2014;

 v.
 The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009;

 vi.
 The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008;

 vii.
-The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client;
+The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with the client;

 viii.
 The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998;

 iii.
 The Minimum Wages Act, 1948

 v.
 Provident Fund Act 1952 & Employees’ Pension Scheme 1995

 viii.
 The Water (Prevention & Control of Pollution) Act, 1974, Read with Water (Prevention & Control of Pollution) Rules, 1975,